Acting Games | Drama Exercises and Games for Kids and Adults

 This is a silly game that can work really well with a younger group.

-1. Begin by telling a story to the children about an age without technology where people had to chop wood etc.
+1. Begin by telling a story about an age without technology where people had to chop wood etc.

-2. All the children then have to find some physical action, based on an old fashioned job like wood chopping, hunting, or washing clothes and begin doing this action somewhere in the room.
+2. All the students then have to find some physical action, based on an old fashioned job like wood chopping, hunting, or washing clothes and begin doing this action somewhere in the room.

 3. The teacher then leaves the room momentarily and returns as the bear.